cvut/javascript/README.md

 }
 ```

-Whenever possible, use `.forEach` instead of `for` loop.
+Whenever possible, use `.forEach` instead of a `for` loop.
 There is also no issue with declaring anonymous function within other functions.

 ##### Better